-Requirement: Demonstration of skill in one modern language other than the student's native language.
+Requirement: The S.T.L. degree requires demonstration of skill in one modern language other than the student's native language.
 This may be done by evaluation in course work, or by taking the language exams provided for the M.A. and GTU doctoral students.
 For specialization in Biblical studies, the student must also demonstrate a suitable knowledge of one of the Biblical languages.